aws-samples/aws-proton-template-checker-action/README.md

 ## Ussage

-Add the following workflow to your template repository to validate template changes during pull requests. (it's recomended you turn on branch protection so invalid changes can't be merged)
+Add the following workflow to your template repository to validate template changes during pull requests (it's recomended you turn on branch protection so invalid are blocked from being merged).

 ```yaml
 name: Validate Template